quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 ---
 #### Unbiased Constant-Step-size Trick for Average Reward
-In Diﬀerential Semi-gradient n-step Sarsa, the step size parameter on the average reward (ε) needs to be small to ensure that \(\bar{R}\) becomes a good long-term estimate.
-However, this can make learning inefficient due to initial bias in \(\bar{R}\).
-An alternative is using a sample average of observed rewards for \(\bar{R}\), but it adapts slowly and may not handle nonstationary policies well.
+In Diﬀerential Semi-gradient n-step Sarsa, the step size parameter on the average reward (ε) needs to be small to ensure that $\bar{R}$ becomes a good long-term estimate.
+However, this can make learning inefficient due to initial bias in $\bar{R}$.
+An alternative is using a sample average of observed rewards for $\bar{R}$, but it adapts slowly and may not handle nonstationary policies well.

-The unbiased constant-step-size trick involves adjusting the step size parameter ε to ensure that \(\bar{R}\) converges without initial bias.
+The unbiased constant-step-size trick involves adjusting the step size parameter ε to ensure that $\bar{R}$ converges without initial bias.
 :p How can the unbiased constant-step-size trick be applied in Diﬀerential Semi-gradient n-step Sarsa?
 ??x
-To apply the unbiased constant-step-size trick in Diﬀerential Semi-gradient n-step Sarsa, you need to adjust the step size parameter \(\epsilon\) such that it converges properly without initial bias.
+To apply the unbiased constant-step-size trick in Diﬀerential Semi-gradient n-step Sarsa, you need to adjust the step size parameter $\epsilon$ such that it converges properly without initial bias.
 This can be done by using an adaptive step size based on the average reward estimate over time.

 Here are the specific changes needed: